 - Any 72mhz radios are used at your own risk and requires communication with other pilots to ensure no conflicts.

-- Pilots must stand at the flight stations.
+- Pilots must stand at the flight stations or designated pilot areas.

 - Practice good communication at the flight line.
 Loudly announce all intentions to taxi, take off, land or cross the runway.

 - No taking off from the pits or taxiways.